 The principal will send the parish letter for suspension to the child's parents or guardians informing them of the suspension, its length of time, and the reason for the suspension.
 A copy of this letter will be sent to the Supervisor of Child Welfare and Attendance.
 The principal or assistant principal will have a preliminary hearing with the pupil and have a conference with the parents or guardians of every pupil suspended before readmitting the pupil to school.
 The parent or guardian will have the right to appeal to the Superintendent in writing regarding the suspension of any pupil.
 A pupil suspended for damages to any property belonging to the school system shall not be readmitted until payment in full has been made for such damage or until directed by the Superintendent or his designee.

-A student missing school as a result of any suspension must make up work missed.
-It will be the responsibility of the student or parent to make arrangement within two (2) days of the student’s return to school to make up work missed because of suspension.
+A student missing school because of any suspension must make up work missed.
+It will be the responsibility of the student or parent to plan within two (2) days of the student’s return to school to make up work missed because of suspension.

 Upon the recommendation by a principal for an indefinite suspension (of more than three (3) days) of any pupil, a hearing shall be conducted by the superintendent or his designee.
 Upon the conclusion of the hearing, the superintendent or his designee shall determine whether such students shall be dropped from the school system or if other corrective or disciplinary action shall be taken.
-At a hearing with the principal and/or teacher concerned may be represented by any person appointed by the superintendent or his designee.
-Until such hearing takes place, the student shall remain suspended from the school.
-At such hearing the student may be represented by any person of his choice.
+At a hearing with the principal and/or teacher concerned may be represented by any person appointed by the superintendent.
+Until such a hearing takes place, the student shall remain suspended from the school.
+At the hearing the student may be represented by any person of his choice.